TattooMate

 4. Prices and payment terms

-5. License and rights of use (self-hosting)
+5. Licence and usage rights (self-hosting)

 6. Hosting (SaaS)